syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the text of the tab in the ribbon control.
+Specifies the text of the tab in the ribbon control.